Yes, like that.

 do it, it's pretty darn cool

 .
-It also shows that it would only be possible if the archer is on their side
+It also shows that it's only possible when the archer is on their side

 James Randi (AKA The Amazing Randi) has discussed this, as among the many, many